PSP Swiss Property AG (XSWX:PSPN) Q2 2024 Earnings Call Transcri

 - Rental income increased by 7.9% to CHF176.2 million.

-- The company confirmed its CHF300 million EBITDA guidance for the year.
+- The company confirmed its upgraded EBITDA guidance of CHF300 million for the full year 2024.

-- Property sales gains on investment properties amounted to CHF11.3 million, with an average gain of 16% above book value.

-- The company maintained a strong capital base with an equity ratio of 53.4% and a loan-to-value ratio of 35.3%.

 Negative Points